Call 24/7: +1 (800) 972-3282

 4. Check the hard drive connection

-The computer may not be able to detect a hard drive not properly connected.
-This results in the “boot device not found” error.
-You can check the hard drive connection and ensure that it is properly connected.
+The computer may be unable to detect a hard drive that is not correctly connected, resulting in the “boot device not found” error.
+You can check the hard drive connection and ensure it is properly connected.

 5. Contact a professional